yogeshiitm/scientific-calculator/README.md

 ## Some Features
 1. The input of this calculator can be a multiple function expression, just like a physical scientific calculator.
-2. The back button in the calculator is designed to work smartly, e.g. if the back button is pressed after doing a calculation then it will act as a clear button and will delete the entire string from the input text area, but at other times it will delete only the last character from the input expression.
+2. The back button in the calculator is designed to work smartly, e.g. if the back button is pressed after doing a calculation, then it will act as a clear button and will delete the entire string from the input text area, but at other times it will delete only the last character from the input expression.
 3. The calculator intelligently interprets a user's inputs even if proper parenthesis or multiplication signs are not used, instead of displaying an error, for example:
     ```sh
     15√(3+5!7π)sin(60°)^ln(log(5)e)7! ---> 15× √(3+5!×7×π) × sin(60°)ln(log(5)×e) × 7!